 Should you be so lucky to home mature trees, these can be a great starting point for your garden design, adding natural height and structure to your garden layout.
 And other than being an attractive feature, trees also create wonderful habitats for birds and wildlife, act as filters for noise and air pollution and, of course, help to purify the air around you.

-10. Start a kitchen garden in raised beds
+24. Start a kitchen garden in raised beds

-12. Choose rambling climber plants to create privacy
+27. Choose rambling climber plants to create privacy

 Climbing plants will bring glory to every garden space.
 Climbers are enormously inviting to wildlife, and offer beautiful views and backdrops in the process.
-Trailing foliage and fragrant flowers adds interest to vertical surfaces, pergolas and to any space you have, plus, trailing plants are the ideal solution to unsightly garden walls, trellises or areas of your outdoor space which would be better off concealed.
+Trailing foliage and fragrant flowers add interest to vertical surfaces, pergolas and to any space you have, plus, trailing plants are the ideal solution to unsightly garden walls, trellises or areas of your outdoor space which would be better off concealed.

 Some plants will need training and tying in to start them off on your structure, – such as Jasmine (Jasminum trachelospermum), Honeysuckle (Lonicera) and Clematis (Clematis x jackmanii) but they will then intertwine themselves.
 While others like climbing Hydrangea (Hydrangea petiolaris) and Ivy (Hedera) are self-clinging and will support themselves.

-13. Plant indestructible succulents for low-maintenance but high-impact
+28. Plant indestructible succulents for low-maintenance but high-impact

 We are big fans of plants that you can't kill, which is why succulents are a no-brainer for every type of garden space.
-Whichever you choose, their funky colours, shapes and texture will bring a modern feel to your outdoor space, and you simply need to pot them up in coarse, gritty soil, in a pot that absolutely has to have drainage, set them up in a sunny spot and then you can let nature do the rest.
+Whichever you choose, their cool colors, shapes and texture will bring a modern feel to your outdoor space, and you simply need to pot them up in coarse, gritty soil, in a pot that absolutely has to have drainage, set them up in a sunny spot and then you can let nature do the rest.

-Which plants to use depends on the style of your garden and on your personal preference, but we recommend that you opt for evergreen varieties to ensure a beautiful display, all year.
+We recommend that you opt for evergreen varieties to ensure a beautiful display, all year.
 Climbers are a great choice if you want your green wall to grow up directly from the ground, so Jasmin, Honeysuckle and the like are nice options.

 For a natural finish try ferns such as Adiantum (maidenhair fern) and different varieties of Ivy (Hedera).
 While succulents, as seen in the above living wall, will create a stylish and tidy finish.
 Another bonus with succulents as mentioned, is that they are very hardy and can take all sorts of weather, which means you won't have any trouble maintaining your green wall all year round!

-16. Turn a side return into a sheltered seating spot
+31. Turn a side return into a sheltered seating spot

 However – this decking is a lookalike composite.
 All of the benefits of the looks of the wood, without the upkeep.